hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

                   "filters": {
                     // Filter on the basis of schema ID.
                     "schema": "9d31b4ee-2280-43ee-81e7-b225ee208802",
-                    // Filter on the basis of the "entityType" field in the "sendToGuardian" block.
+                    // Filter on the basis of the "entityType" field in the "sendToGuardianBlock" block.
                     "type": "Inverter"
                   },
                   "uiMetaData": {